Note: Please make sure Tax-Tips@TaxTips.ca is in your contacts to help ensure that our newsletters will get to your inbox.

 Canadian Financial & Income Tax Calculators

-We have lots of calculators - for income tax, borrowing, investing, RRIF withdrawals, US estate tax for Canadians, CPP retirement pension calculator and more.
-The following very detailed tax calculators are great for tax planning:
+We have lots of calculators - re income tax, borrowing, investing, RRIF withdrawals, US estate tax for Canadians, CPP retirement pension calculator and more.

 2020/2019 Quebec Tax & RRSP Savings Calculator

 The detailed Quebec calculator is a great tax planning tool - let it help you determine how much to put into RRSPs.

 This simple calculator compares taxes on both types of Canadian dividends, capital gains, and other income, for every province and territory for 2015 to 2020.
 Also shows marginal tax rates for different types of income for the year selected, for every province and territory.

 - Investment management fees re TFSA paid via non-registered account - advantage tax;